sciapp/gr/lib/grm/grplot/README.md

 There is another parameter that can be used for all two-dimensional data sets:

 - `keep_aspect_ratio` or `aspect`: defines whether the aspect ratio of the initial picture is kept or not.
 Possible values for this parameter are 0 or 1.
 - `only_quadratic_aspect_ratio`: defines whether the aspect ratio of quadratic data (x, y) is forced to be quadratic and kept this way or not.
-Notice this parameter will not work when the `keep_aspect_ratio` parameter has the value of 0.
+Notice this parameter will not work if the `keep_aspect_ratio` parameter has the value of 0.
 Possible values for this parameter are 0 or 1.

 For plots where multiple columns are read there is also a parameter that allows to select columns.

 - `columns`: define the columns of the file which should be respected in the plot.
 The default is all columns.
 If all columns from x to y should be drawn use `x:y`.
-The `y` is necessary even when all lines from `x` to the end should be drawn.
+The `y` is necessary even if all lines from `x` to the end should be drawn.
 To select more than 1 specific column use the `,` without whitespace as separator.

 For one-dimensional data sets there are also options to define if inside the data-file there are not just y- and maybe error-values included.
 These parameters are similar to the previous `column` parameter and can also be used in combination with it.